History of Tuscany: Grand Duchy of Tuscany

 Cosimo I de' Medici, the first Grand Duke of Tuscany.

 For most of the 16th century the Medici ruled Florence and Tuscany quite successfully, expanding the state's territory greatly by acquiring Siena.
 The Medici were patrons of science and the arts which flowered for much of their reign.
 Tuscany became a more cohesive and unified state during these years, rather than simply the dominion of a dominating city, Florence.

 As time went on, Tuscany was transformed in a number of ways, not always positively.
 Most importantly, the economy underwent a fundamental change in character.
 The wool industry was decimated during these later years, though the silk industry was, to some extent, able to replace it.
 Nonetheless, industry, which had shaped and sustained Florence since the Middle Ages, began to decline throughout the 17th century.
 Investment in business became less lucrative and there was some "re-feudalization" of the Tuscan state with many patricians investing in land instead of industry.
 Tuscany is generally agreed to have declined greatly by the early 18th century under a series of inept grand dukes.

 After the House of Medici died out, Francis I, a cognatic descendant of the dynasty, succeeded the family and ascended the throne of Grand Duchy, placing the state under the sovereignty of the House of Habsburg-Lorraine.

 Known in Italy as Pietro Leopoldo, Leopold I was the only progressive reformer to rule Tuscany.
 He abolished the last vestiges of serfdom, encouraged trade and industry, and reformed the bureaucracy.
 During his long reign Tuscany became one of the most prosperous states in Italy.
-On 30 November 1786, he promulgated a penal reform making Tuscany the first sovereign state to abolish the death penalty.
+On 30 November 1786, he promulgated a penal reform, the Leopoldine Code, making Tuscany the first sovereign state to abolish the death penalty.
 In this time period Tuscany was also known as a "Guild".

 Ferdinand III was deposed by Napoleon Bonaparte in 1801 so that Tuscany could be given to the Bourbon Dukes of Parma as compensation for the loss of their duchy.
 During this brief period, the Grand Duchy of Tuscany was known as the Kingdom of Etruria.

 Tuscany/Etruria was annexed by Napoleonic France in 1807.
 In 1809 Napoleon gave his sister Elisa Bonaparte the honorary title of Grand Duchess of Tuscany.
 In 1814, after Napoleon's downfall, Ferdinand III was restored as grand duke.
 However, in 1815, the Congress of Vienna separated the Duchy of Lucca from Tuscany to give to the Bourbons of Parma in compensation for other losses.
 (Lucca would be reintegrated into Tuscany in 1847.)